backloop/remember/README.md

 4. Off-site firewall supports outgoing SSH connections from OFFISTE_SERVER.
 This holds true for most default configurations of consumer firewall/router devices.

 ## remember-backup
 With the remember-tunnel active it is possible to use several exisiting backup tools through the SSH tunnel.
-This script package is describes the use of remember-backup.sh and remember-rotate.sh for backup.
+This script package is describes the use of remember-backup.sh for backup.
 The backup is based on rsync with hard-links to create complete, browsable backups with minimal bandwidth usage.
+Configurable backup rotation is also implemented.

 TODO: Describe usage